fission/fission.io/content/en/blog/running-gpu-based-functions-on-fission.md

 In this step, we will do following things:

 - Create an environmnt in Fission using newly created environment and builder image.
-- Edit the environment deployment and add GPU resources and nodeSelector to make environment pod schedule on GPU nodes.
+- Patch the environment spec and add GPU resources to the environment.
 - Create a function and verify the GPU availability inside the environment container.

 #### Fission Environment creation